Sometimes, it is hard to argue with the logic of a 7-year-old.

 Looking down into the crater, my mind was blown.
 Bromo was hissing and roaring, smoke was pouring from the cone.
 It looked like a gateway to hell.
 It felt less like a creator and more like a destroyer.
 I’ve climbed active volcanoes before, but this one seemed really angry.

 And then something happened that I can only assume pissed it off even more.
 A man, who obviously values a few Rupiah more than his life, hiked down the steep slopes of scree and began collecting coins given as an offering to the volcano.
 He was stealing from the angry volcano, something that I did not view as a smart move.
-I expected the volcano to rumble to life, causing an earthquake that would send him falling into the smoking abyss or melt him with spewing lava.
+I expected the volcano to rumble to life, causing an earthquake that would send him tumbling into the smoking abyss or melt him with spewing lava.

 At this point, we decided to leave.
 We didn’t want to be collateral damage in the volcano’s wrath.
 We didn’t want to be guilty by association.
 Besides, after all that hiking, the sight of the offering sandwich was making me hungry.